-- 1. To the extent consistent with the requirements of this approval and applicable Federal and State laws, the engine/generator set shall be designed, constructed and operated in accordance with the representation of the equipment in the permit application dated 19 January 2005 and supplemental generator information received on 8 April 2005. - 2.
+- 1. To the extent consistent with the requirements of this approval and applicable Federal and State laws, the engine-generator set shall be designed, constructed and operated in accordance with the representation of the equipment in the permit application. - 2.
 Employees of the Office of Air Resources and its authorized representatives shall be allowed to enter the facility at all times for the purpose of inspecting any air pollution source, investigating any condition it believes may be causing air pollution or examining any records required to be maintained by the Office of Air Resources. - 3.
-At all times, including periods of startup, shutdown, and malfunction, the owner/operator shall, to the extent practicable, maintain and operate the facility in a manner consistent with good air pollution control practice for minimizing emissions.
-Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
+At all times, including periods of startup, shutdown and malfunction, the owner/operator shall, to the extent practicable, maintain and operate the engine-generator set in a manner consistent with good air pollution control practice for minimizing emissions.
+Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures and inspection of the source.